The Optimal Paper Moebius Band: Proofs of the Results

-{\bf The Circle of Bends:\/} The bend foliation of $\Omega$ guaranteed by Theorem \ref{main0} may not be unique.
-We simply choose one.
-Call it $\beta$.
-We mention again that the bends in $\beta$ are segments which vary continuously and are pairwise disjoint.
-We parametrize the bends of $\beta$ by $\R/2\pi$, as follows: Since $I$ is an embedding, our result about pre-bends implies that each bend of $\Omega$ intersects the centerline of $\Omega$ exactly once.
+{\bf The Circle of Bends:\/} We parametrize the bends of $\beta$ by $\R/2\pi$, as follows: Since $I$ is an embedding, our result about pre-bends implies that each bend of $\Omega$ intersects the centerline of $\Omega$ exactly once.
 We associate to each bend the point where it intersects the centerline, and then we identify the centerline with $\R/2\pi$.

 {\bf The Cylinder and the Sphere:\/} Let $\Upsilon$ be the topological cylinder of pairs $(x_0,x_1) \in (\R/2\pi)^2$ with $x_0 \not = x_1$.
 A point $(x_0,x_1) \in \Upsilon$ corresponds to a pair $(u_0,u_1)$ of unequal bends.
 We let $\overline \Upsilon$ be the compactification of $\Upsilon$ obtained by adding $2$ points: $\partial_+$ (respectively $\partial_-$) is the limit of pairs $(x_0,x_1)$ where $x_1$ is just ahead (respectively just behind) $x_0$ in the cyclic order on $\R/2\pi$.
 The space $\overline \Upsilon$ is homeomorphic to $S^2$, the $2$-sphere.
-See \S \ref{rope} for an explicit homeomorphism.
+See \S \ref{remarks} for an explicit homeomorphism.
 The map $\Sigma(x_0,x_1)=(x_1,x_0)$ extends to a continuous involution of $S^2$ that swaps the two points $\partial_+$ and $\partial_-$.
-The explicit homeomorphism in \S \ref{rope} conjugates $\Sigma$ to the antipodal map of $S^2$.
+The explicit homeomorphism in \S \ref{remarks} conjugates $\Sigma$ to the antipodal map of $S^2$.